Calgary: Music

 A number of marching bands are based in Calgary.
-They include the Calgary Round-Up Band, the Calgary Stetson Show Band, the Bishop Grandin Marching Ghosts, and the six-time World Association for Marching Show Bands champions, the Calgary Stampede Showband, as well as military bands including the Band of HMCS Tecumseh, the King's Own Calgary Regiment Band, and the Regimental Pipes and Drums of The Calgary Highlanders.
+They include the Calgary Round-Up Band, the Calgary Stetson Show Band, the Our Lady of the Rockies Marching Ghosts, and the six-time World Association for Marching Show Bands champions, the Calgary Stampede Showband, as well as military bands including the Band of HMCS Tecumseh, the King's Own Calgary Regiment Band, and the Regimental Pipes and Drums of The Calgary Highlanders (10th Canadians).
 There are many other civilian pipe bands in the city, notably the Calgary Police Service Pipe Band.

 Calgary is also home to a choral music community, including a variety of amateur, community, and semi-professional groups.
 Some of the mainstays include the Mount Royal Choirs from the Mount Royal University Conservatory, the Calgary Boys' Choir, the Calgary Girls Choir, the Youth Singers of Calgary, the Cantaré Children's Choir, Luminous Voices Music Society, Spiritus Chamber Choir, and pop-choral group Revv52.

 Dance

-The Alberta Ballet is the third largest dance company in Canada.
-Under the artistic direction of Jean Grand-Maître, the Alberta Ballet is at the forefront both at home and internationally.
-Jean Grand-Maître has become well known for his successful portrait series collaborations with pop-artists like Joni Mitchell, Elton John, and Sarah McLachlan.
+The Alberta Ballet is Canada's third-largest dance company.
+Under Jean Grand-Maître's artistic direction, the Alberta Ballet is at the forefront both at home and internationally.
+Jean Grand-Maître is well known for his successful portrait series collaborations with pop artists like Joni Mitchell, Elton John, and Sarah McLachlan.
 The Alberta Ballet resides in the Nat Christie Centre.

 Other dance companies include Springboard Performance, which hosts the annual Fluid Movement Arts Festival, Decidedly Jazz Danceworks, which opened its new $25-million facility in 2016 in collaboration with the Kahanoff Foundation, as well as a host of others, including European folk dance ensembles, Afro-based dance companies, and diasporic dance companies.